zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/ignore-on-synchronize-update-expression.md

 Try it: [EF Core](https://dotnetfiddle.net/kXoLcy) | [EF6](https://dotnetfiddle.net/ebEAZa)

- - It updates all the columns of an existing records except for the `CreatedDate` column because `CreatedDate` property is specified in `IgnoreOnSynchronizeUpdateExpression`.
+ - It updates all the columns of existing records except for the `CreatedDate` column because the `CreatedDate` property is specified in `IgnoreOnSynchronizeUpdateExpression`.
  - It will insert non-matching rows that exist in the source (`customers` list).
  - It will also delete non-matching rows that exist in the database.